gerrardelliot83-create/sanctuari/RFQ_CREATION_PROGRESS.md

 5. ✅ Progress tracking with section dots
 6. ✅ Guidance panel with contextual help
 7. ✅ Form validation
-8. ✅ Conditional field logic
+8. ✅ Conditional field logic (fixed - searches all sections)
 9. ✅ Indian currency formatting
 10. ✅ Layout consistency across all pages
 11. ✅ Navigation to all sidebar routes (bids, rfqs, network, settings)
 12. ✅ Error handling for edge cases
+13. ✅ **NEW**: Section ordering - logical flow from basic info to additional requirements
+14. ✅ **NEW**: Next/Previous button navigation works across all sections
+15. ✅ **NEW**: All questions load correctly for all 60+ products
+16. ✅ **NEW**: Defensive array checks prevent runtime crashes
+17. ✅ **NEW**: Comprehensive logging for debugging

 ## 🔜 **What's Still TODO:**